-The previous achievements of Durant made him a young basketball star that was hunted by many colleges.
-Indeed, Durant was overwhelmed with the offers as his basketball star had already emerged on the basketball sky and shaded the ones of others.
+The previous achievements of Durant made him a young basketball star who was sought after by many colleges.
+Indeed, Durant was overwhelmed with the offers as his basketball star had already emerged in the basketball sky and overshadowed the ones of others.
 Top Division I colleges offered everything from the covering of tuition fees to promising the job opportunities.
 Despite the assertions made by his friend Tywon Lawson, Durant signed a contract with the University of Texas at Austin.
-Here, he came in touch with his current Longhorn assistant, Russell Springman.
+Here, he came into touch with his current Longhorn assistant, Russell Springman.

 As Longhorn, Durant participated in every game during his first year at college.
 His average result was 25.8 points per game (“Kevin Durant’s biography”).
-For 30 times, he had scored 20-plus, and for 11 times, his score was above 30 points per game.
+Thirty times, he had scored 20-plus, and eleven times, his score was above 30 points per game.
 After Durant had hit the record of 92 points, he was named the Big 12 Tournament’s Most Valuable Player.
 However, later his team lost to the University of Southern Carolina at the Athletic Association Men’s Basketball Championship.

-Additionally, the basketball achievements of Durant were admitted by awarding him with the Oscar Robertson and the Adolph F. Rupp awards.
+Additionally, the basketball achievements of Durant were acknowledged by awarding him the Oscar Robertson and the Adolph F. Rupp awards.
 He was the first freshman who won both honors.
-Durant played only one year for the Texas Longhorns before starting playing for NBA.
+Durant played only one year for the Texas Longhorns before starting to play for the NBA.
 Also, Durant won the prestigious Naismith and Wooden awards and demonstrated that he was ready to become a national basketball star.

 Having finished only one year at the college, Durant claimed that he was eligible for the NBA.
 That year, the Seattle SuperSonics chose Durant to be the second overall in the first round.
-Then, Durant signed $60 million contract with Nike.
+Then, Durant signed a $60 million contract with Nike.
 Durant was selected as the member of the NBA’s All-Rookie First Team.
 He was also named as the NBA’s “Rookie of the Year”.
-After the year, the SuperSonics relocated to the Oklahoma City and became Oklahoma City Thunder.
-For three times, Durant was recognized as NBA All-star.
+After the year, the SuperSonics relocated to Oklahoma City and became the Oklahoma City Thunder.
+Three times, Durant was recognized as an NBA All-star.
 He also led the league for three times and became the eighth player that has achieved that.

-The international sports community also knew the play of Durant.
-Eventually, he was named 2010 FIFA World Championship MVP by the IBF.
+The international sports community also knew of Durant’s play.
+Eventually, he was named the 2010 FIFA World Championship MVP by the IBF.
 In 2012, he played for the US Olympic Team (“Kevin Durant’s biography”).
 In 2012, his team won the gold medal at the Olympic Games in London.

 Moreover, Durant, despite all his achievements, had never been accused of being too arrogant or self-conceited.
 On the contrary, he admitted that overtime someone praised him, Kevin remembered himself that he could always do better.
 Of course, such inner mantras kept him from getting rest and stimulated him to work better.
 He was taught to behave in this way.
 Being aware of the great future waiting for Kevin, his family had done everything to ensure that he would not become a victim of flesh fever.